JJ8428/Government_Grants_API/README.md

 Final product hosted using Heroku.
 Can be accessed at the following link: https://ggrantsapi.herokuapp.com/ (It may take a few seconds to load)

 This is just little API I created as a personal project.
 It's purpose it to make a quick way for me to filter through grants with a UI and functionality that I myself am familiar with.
-There already exists an official API for https://www.grants.gov/, this only exists to serve as an practice of Node.js, Express.js, Python, Pandas, Heroku Development, etc. Currently, there only exists 2 API methods both of which are POSTS.
+There already exists an official API for https://www.grants.gov/, this only exists to serve as an practice of Node.js, Express.js, Python, Pandas, Heroku Development, etc.

+<b>Currently, there only exists 2 API methods both of which are POSTS.
 More info can be found in the API Documentation in the link I mentioned above.
+Click on the link and navigate to the API Documentation Page!<b>

 ## How to run locally: